thodan/sixd_toolkit/README.md

 Sample results can be downloaded from: http://ptak.felk.cvut.cz/6DB/public/sixd_results

-Note: The final parameter setting for the SIXD Challenge 2017 is currently being decided.
+**Note: The setting of evaluation parameters for the SIXD Challenge 2017 is currently being decided.**

 ## Author